apache/amoro-site/arctic-docs/content/engines/flink/flink-ds.md

 # Flink DataStream

 ## Reading with DataStream
-Arctic supports reading data in Batch or Streaming mode through Java API.
+Amoro supports reading data in Batch or Streaming mode through Java API.

 ### Batch mode
 Using Batch mode to read the full and incremental data in the FileStore.